theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.TlsSettings.md

 ### <a id="ERPConnect_TlsSettings_ClientCertificateLogon"></a> ClientCertificateLogon

-Gets or sets whether a certificate found in the <xref href="ERPConnect.TlsSettings.ClientPse" data-throw-if-not-resolved="false"></xref>
-should be used for authentication instead of user and password.
+Gets or sets whether a certificate found in the `ERPConnect.TlsSettings.ClientPse` should be used for authentication instead of user and password.
 If unset (null) the default NetWeaver library value is used.
 Corresponds to NetWeaver connection parameter "TLS_CLIENT_CERTIFICATE_LOGON".